 Then, spray a polyurethane top coat.
 The oil-based solvent in polyurethane is the same as the gel coat, and by spraying, you avoid the risk of dragging the pigment around with a bristle brush.
 My preference for smaller projects like this is Minwax semi-gloss polyurethane in an aerosol can.
 The fine mist dries fast and the nozzle sprays in a fan as opposed to a jet, which seems to lay down a smooth finish.
 Between coats, sand with 220 grit abrasive.
 I applied three coats.

 Flip the desk over and fit the hinges to the mortises.
-After ensuring the hinge is seated in its mortise, use a self-centering vix-bit to drive pilot holes.
-Next, fasten the hinge in place with aftermarket 5/8″-long #10 screws.
+After ensuring the hinge is seated in its mortise, use a self-centering Vix bit to drive pilot holes.
+Next, fasten the hinge in place with aftermarket 5/8“-long #10 screws.
 Apply a length of double-stick tape to the hinge to hold the shim in place, which is essential for the next step.

 Lift the desk onto a workbench on its side (a friend is a backsaver here!).
-From the front, set the door in its final position and gently shim the door so it is centered equally between the sides, and the same distance from the shelf at the top of the door.
+From the front, set the door in its final position and gently shim the door so it’s centered equally between the sides, and the same distance from the shelf at the top of the door.
 The door should be firmly wedged in place.
 From the back, fold the hinge with shim flat to the door.
 With the Vix bit, predrill center holes for the screws.
 Again, utilize aftermarket screws.
 After driving all of the screws to hold the door in place, carefully tip the desk upright and remove the shims.

 The original desk had a combination lock/handle.
-I could not find any that I was wild about, and securing the contents of the desk was not imperative in our flat.
+I couldn’t find any that I was wild about, and securing the contents of the desk wasn’t imperative in our flat.
 I decided to go with a 8-9oz. leather strap, looped back on itself.

-The edges of the strap are unfinished after cutting to size and length, so I burnished the edges with 320 sand- paper and then carefully painted the edges with a satin latex paint.
+The edges of the strap are unfinished after cutting to size and length, so I burnished the edges with #320-grit sandpaper and then carefully painted the edges with a satin latex paint.
 I used a leather punch to make the holes.
 After trying out a number of variations, I opted for two, black, low-profile screws with a small hex drive.
 While not necessary, a pair of magnetic latches attached inside the desk hold the cabinet door in place.

 The last step is to attach the back.
 Dry-fit the back to the assembled desk.
 Measure the location of the shelves and transfer to the back.
 Pre-drill and countersink the holes for attaching the back.
 Set the back in place and counterbore for the screws.
 Drive screws on all of the horizontal shelves to hold the back in place.
 Then set the desk upright and get to work!